- Brandfolder: #1 Best DAM System of 2023

 Some of the tools we integrate with include:

-Content creation tools like Adobe, Canva, and Figma
+- Graphic design tools like Photoshop, InDesign, Canva, and Figma

 For a preview of Brandfolder’s features, watch our short overview video:

 You can also read more about Brandfolder, how specific features work, and how teams leverage our DAM by visiting the resources portal.